aupasana/vedanta-old/index.md

 # vedānta

-The traditional study of vedānta is summarized below:
+The traditional study of vedānta is summarized below.
+Some additional details are [given here](pages/approach)

 #### First, the basics